mjepronk/purescript-eventstore/README.md

-# purescript-eventstore
+# EventStore

-PureScript client for EventStore HTTP API
+PureScript client for the EventStore HTTP API.